Welcome to lab 4!

 drawDotmethod by calling it from

 main.
-Pass the
+Pass as actual parameters three values: the

 Robotyou made in step 4 and the location of a pixel somewhere in the drawing canvas of your paint program.
 You should see the cursor move and a dot appear on the canvas.
 Do not continue until you see this single dot in your paint program.